sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   - After moving the Logger's table from LOGLEVEL DB, the leftover in LOGLEVEL DB will be the JINJA2_CACHE key.
   - JINJA2_CACHE key is a bytecode cache for jinja2 template that stores bytecode in Redis.
-  - We will update the /sonic-swss-common/common/schema.h file to include the "JINJA2_CACHE" key.
+  - We will update the /sonic-swss-common/common/schema.h file to include the "JINJA2_CACHE" key (since it missing from the schema today).

  ```json
 {